SAP-dev-co/co-SAP/sap-copilot/backend/README.md

-# Setting up the Backend
+# Setting up the Backend (Windows Powershell Terminal)

 ## Step 1: Make Sure you are the in the Backend directory
 ``` bash
 cd backend
 ```

-## Step 2 (Windows): Create and Activate the Virtual Environment
+## Step 2: Create and Activate the Virtual Environment
 ``` bash
 python -m venv venv
 .\venv\Scripts\Activate